Retired (cricket): As alternative to a declaration

-Limited overs matches have game conditions that prevent teams from taking a declaration of innings.
-This was done after an incident in 1979 involving Mike Brearley who as captain of Somerset, declared their limited overs innings closed having scored a single run in their match against Worcester to manipulate a tie-breaker situation in favour of his side.
+Limited overs matches have game conditions that prevent teams from declaring an innings closed.
+This was in response to an incident in 1979 involving Brian Rose who as captain of Somerset, declared their limited overs innings closed having scored a single run in their match against Worcester to manipulate a tie-breaker situation in favour of his side.
 There has been no addition to the laws or general match conditions to prevent teams from retiring their batters one after the other until the innings is closed.
 An example of this was a match of the 2025 Women's T20 World Cup Asia Qualifier when 10 United Arab Emirates players retired out.
 The tournament situation made winning vitally important and rain started to fall in the 16th over.
-Having already scored 192-0 they asked to declare and were refused.
+Having already scored 192–0 they asked to declare and were refused.
 This prompted the successive retirements to end their innings 4 overs early to save time.
 They won the game by 163 runs after bowling out Qatar for 29 in 11.1 overs.